The towing limit is exceeded by 340 kg!

 Proper and careful loading is still important!

-It's a good match, sometimes with some limitations.
+It's a fairly good match, only for experienced (caravan) drivers and with some limitations.

 Influence of User Payload on stability